If a Party to a Contract Fails to Abide By the Contract Must the Other Party to the Contract Continue to Abide By the Contract?

-Where a Party to An Agreement Has Breached Terms of the Agreement or Shown An Intention to Breach the Agreement, Such a Breach or Anticipatory Breach Is Deemed a Repudiation of the Agreement.
-When a Party Repudiates the Agreement, Other Parties to the Contract May Sue For Breach or Accept the Repudiation As a Discharge of the Agreement.
+When a Party to a Contract Fails to Abide By the Terms of the Contract, Such Conduct Is Known As a Repudiation of the Contract.
+Upon Repudiation Any Other Parties to the Contract May Then Sue For Breach or Choose to Accept the Repudiation As a Termination of All Remaining Obligations.

 Understanding Repudiation of Agreement Principles

 In the situation where a party to a contract breaches the contract or clearly shows an intention to breach the contract, such conduct is known as a repudiation.
 Upon a repudiation, the other party, or parties, to the contract may elect to sue for harm resulting from the breach, if any, or choose acceptance of the repudiation and discharge of all remaining obligations.

 The principles of repudiation of contract were explained very well within the case of Brown v.
 Belleville (City), 2013 ONCA 148 wherein it was said:

 A repudiatory breach or an anticipatory repudiation of contract does not, in itself, terminate or discharge a contract.
 In Guarantee Co. of North America v.
 Gordon Capital Corp., 1999 CanLII 664 (SCC), 3 S.C.R.
 423, at para.
 40, the Supreme Court explained: